AdobeDocs/experience-manager-65.nl-NL/help/assets/dm-general-settings.md

 >
 >* Dynamic Media wordt uitgevoerd in de Scene7-modus.
 >* U hebt een *bestaand* **[!UICONTROL Dynamic Media Configuration]** (in **[!UICONTROL Cloud Services]**) in Adobe Experience Manager 6.5 of in as a Cloud Service Experience Manager.
->* U bent een systeembeheerder van het systeem van de Experience Manager met beheerdervoorrechten.
+>* You are an Experience Manager system administrator with administrator privileges.

-Bij het aanmaken van accounts verschaft Adobe Dynamic Media automatisch de toegewezen servers voor uw bedrijf.
-Deze servers worden gebruikt om URL-tekenreeksen voor uw website en toepassingen samen te stellen.
+On account creation, Adobe Dynamic Media automatically provides the assigned servers for your company.
+These servers are used to construct URL strings for your web site and applications.
 Deze URL-aanroepen gelden specifiek voor uw account.

 Zie ook [Test de Secure Testing Service](/help/assets/dm-publish-settings.md#test-assets-before-making-public).